mayorD19/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 0-Positive anything is better than negative nothing 1-Finding the Last Digit
-2-pRINTING THE Ascii values in lowercase
+2-printing the Ascii values in lowercase
+3-Printing Alphabets without e and q